Skip to main content

 Raised-floor and non-raised-floor environments

 If the coolant distribution unit (CDU) that is providing water to the heat exchanger is in a row of racks with heat exchangers, all hoses can be routed on the floor, irrespective of if it is a raised floor or slab installation.
-The Type 9363 rack has sufficient clearance underneath the rack to enable the quick connects to be run underneath the rack.
+The Type 7D6E rack has sufficient clearance underneath the rack to enable the ball valves to be run underneath the rack.
 This provides a very clean hose-routing solution with hoses of minimum length.

 Note